Words by TyTe and Defenicial

 In the 17th Century, African slaves were taken to plantations in Jamaica and the Americas where the African music was blended with European folk and brass band music to spawn new forms of music - namely jazz and blues.

 In the late 1880s, black groups (usually quartets) would sing a capella, that is, using only their harmonized voices to make music.
 They would hold long, low notes that resemble what we hear as bass sounds in modern beatboxing.
 Vocal percussion was used by these quartets to help their music keep time, such as clicks of the tongue and taking a sharp breath in.
-Yes, more then a hundred years before Kenny Muhammad, black barbershop singers mastered the inward snare.
+Yes, more than a hundred years before Kenny Muhammad, black barbershop singers mastered the inward snare.
 Even though vocal percussion was only the background to this style of music, it no doubt set the stage for the oncoming craze of scatting and bass humming in the wave of jazz, blues, and swing music that was just a few years away.

 Blues and Vocal Percussion

-When blues was brought about by black slaves telling the heart ache of life, there wasn’t usually instruments at hand.
+When blues was brought about by black slaves telling the heartache of life, there wasn’t usually instruments at hand.
 Musicians would improvise with what little they had, their body and their voices.
-Claps and clicks became the drums, and low hums became the double bass; the two back bones of blues and jazz music.
+Claps and clicks became the drums, and low hums became the double bass; the two backbones of blues and jazz music.
 One would hum, one would clap, click and hit things as the drums, and one would sing.
 This would eventually evolve into imitating many sounds, such as the 'shhchh' of a soft snare and the 'tssa' of the hi-hat being played with brushes.
 Blues groups found a way to make their music with nothing but their voices.
 As blues became more and more mainstream, scatting and bass humming became well known.
 Higher range singers would wail long, joined notes, taking the place of the trumpet in solos.
 Immediately, this form of vocal percussion became a staple of urban culture, that is, culture of the street.
 Poor artists would roam the streets, or gather on street corners, imitating trumpets and saxophones outside jazz halls.

 Today, beatboxing and vocal percussion is as alive as ever.
 One only needs to lend an ear to the Australian charts to hear Joel Turner using beatboxing as the drums to an entire album.
 Joel has since claimed national glory, and multimillion dollar record deal and mainstream exposure.
 The formation of such groups as the Beatbox Alliance, who have major corporate backing, makes us realise beatboxing is now a card carrying member of the hip-hop community.
 In 2000, Rahzel made beatboxing famous in the mainstream by covering the now deceased Aaliyah’s song 'If Your Girl Only Knew'.
 Rahzel has since been credited as the first person to conquer the art of simultaneously singing and beatboxing at the same time, a feat that has become a staple of the beatbox community.